d2l-ai/d2l-en/chapter_preface/preface.md

 In :numref:`chap_cv` and :numref:`chap_nlp`, we illustrate
 major applications of deep learning in computer vision and natural language processing, respectively.
-Finally, :number:`chap_gans` presents an emerging family of models called Generative Adversarial Networks (GANs).
+Finally, :numref:`chap_gans` presents an emerging family of models called Generative Adversarial Networks (GANs).